-Below are policies which support PSC’s aim to strengthen practices of good corporate governance within the organization.
+Below are policies that support PSC’s aim to strengthen practices of good corporate governance within the organization.

 PSC considers the benefit of its shareholders as one of its priority management policies.
 It aims to sustain revenue stream and progressive growth to further enhance shareholder value.
 PSC shall continue to return capital to shareholders through a sustainable dividend policy.
-Effective 2015, the Company intends to pay at least 20% of annual net profits by way of cash dividends.
+Effective 2015, the Corporation intends to pay at least 20% of annual net profits by way of cash dividends.
 This considers future capital requirements and potential growth opportunities.
 The Board regularly reviews the dividend policy, including the frequency of distribution, taking into account all of the above.
+Payment of cash dividends was made within 30 days from the date of declaration and approval by stockholders of record.

 Business Conduct or Ethics